rdfuhr/BusyBCurves/README.txt

 ln -s  ~/Documents/Sandbox/typeScriptLearn/BusyBCurves ~/Dropbox/BusyBCurves

 I am back on the iMac and can confirm that the text I entered into this file, README.txt, is here on the iMac.

+On Thursday, March 30, 2017, I am going to copy BusyBCurvesHelp.html to both BezierHelp.html and SplineHelp.html and edit each of those, hooking them up to the TypeScript code.